Glyphack/Glyphack/content/blog/doing-real-work.md

 In this case making it harder to reach would be better.
 If I sit down to write(like right now) I turn off wifi to write the first draft.
 If I cannot remember something or want to check it I put a note.
-After finishing I can use the internet to address those notes.
+After finishing, I can use the internet to address those notes.
 This gets harder with things like programming where I need to look up libraries or install them, [but doable](https://twitter.com/mitchellh/status/1781840288300097896).
 Prepare a list of tasks, download the resources offline, get it done.

 Sometimes the reason to procrastinate about something comes from how it's done.
 I was watching an old talk from DHH about his experience building 37signals.
-In the talk [he mentions](<[https://youtu.be/MlhAkNWC1qo?t=1190](https://youtu.be/MlhAkNWC1qo?t=1190)>) how he limited the amount of hours he could be putting into building their products.
+In the talk [he mentions](https://youtu.be/MlhAkNWC1qo?t=1190) how he limited the amount of hours he could be putting into building their products.
 How could limiting the hours produce better results?
 One reason is that you have no room for procrastination.
 If I do something for only 1 hour a day, that hour is either spent on the work or gone.
 And when it's gone I can feel it because I did not get anything done.